Facial Recognition: As Plain as the Nose on Your Face

 So, how do you choose a good face recognition solution?
 Like with any other product: explore the market and ask experts.

 Having compared many face recognition engine vendors and solution providers, we have collected some nuggets of wisdom.
-And, we have applied that information when developing our face recognition module.
+And, we have applied that information when developing CORTROL's face recognition module.

 Choose Top-Notch Technologies